Analida's Ethnic Spoon

 • How to make garbanzo bean tapas step by step

 This legume is extremely versatile in its uses.
 Garbanzo beans feature greatly in the cuisine of North Africa, Greece, Spain, Italy, India and the Middle East.
-They are used to top salads, make soups, stews and side dishes.
+They are used to top salads, make soups, stews, and side dishes.
 It is inexpensive and easily accessible.
-Garbanzo beans are also gluten free.
-As a matter of fact, dry chickpeas can be ground into flour to suit those individuals on a gluten free diet.
+Garbanzo beans are also gluten-free.
+As a matter of fact, dry chickpeas can be ground into flour to suit those individuals on a gluten-free diet.
 I have successfully used garbanzo bean flour as a binder for meatballs.
+I also like to make Turkish chickpea burgers or nohutlu mücver.
+My Sicilian friend has shared his family recipe for pannelle, a chickpea flour fritter.

 garbanzo bean tapas

-They key to achieving perfection in this dish is to make sure the onions cook down so their sweetness can be brought out.
+The key to achieving perfection in this dish is to make sure the onions cook down so their sweetness can be brought out.
 This tapas dish can be eaten hot or cold, although I much prefer it hot.
-At home I serve it on thin slices of toasted baguette.
-This recipe has been adapted from Penelope Casa's excellent book; Tapas: The Little Dishes of Spain
+At home, I serve it on thin slices of toasted baguette.
+This recipe has been adapted from Penelope Casa's excellent book, Tapas: The Little Dishes of Spain

 How to make garbanzo bean tapas step by step

-2. Add the onion slice, bay leaf, garlic clove, garbanzo beans and 1 cup of water.
+• Step 2: Add the onion slice, bay leaf, garlic clove, garbanzo beans, and 1 cup of water.

-6. Once the tomato is soft add the garbanzo beans that have been drained.
-The onion, garlic and bay leaf have also been removed.
+• Step 6: Once the tomato is soft, add the drained garbanzo beans.
+The onion, garlic, and bay leaf have also been removed.

-8. Add the parsley and get ready to serve on some crusty toasted bread!
+• Step 8: Add the parsley and get ready to serve on some crusty, toasted bread!

 And now, I get to bore or acquaint you with some interesting historical tidbits.
 Garbanzo beans are one of the earliest legumes cultivated.
 Archaeological remains dating back 7500 years have been found.
-Garbanzo beans are thought to have originated in the Middle East, then later became popular with the Egyptians, Greeks and the Romans.
+Garbanzo beans are thought to have originated in the Middle East, then later became popular with the Egyptians, Greeks, and the Romans.
+Over time, garbanzos spread across Europe, Africa, and Asia, becoming a staple in dishes from hummus to curries to Spanish tapas.
+English-speaking countries refer to them as chickpeas, and most other places call them garbanzo beans.

 • Make sure the tomatoes and onions cook down